ahmad-186/Superstore-EDA-Project/README.md

 Insights
 - Technology is the most profitable category
 - Central region shows high sales but low profits due to discounting
+- Furniture has high sales but often negative profit.
 - Discounts above 20% result in losses
 - Sales are increasing steadily from 2014 to 2017